votus777/votus777/README.md

 - 🔭 I worked on **EpiSys Science, Inc.** in CA as a paid Internship.

-- 📫 I'm currently enrolled in **Master’s student of Data Science** at Hanyang University.
+- 📫 I graduated **Master’s student of Data Science** at Hanyang University.

 - 💬 I'm interested in solving problems with human behavior data.